 Meaning

-In the quote “You must in all Airs follow the strength, spirit, and disposition of the horse, and do nothing against nature for art is but to set nature in order, and nothing else.,” the emphasis is on courage.
-It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.Theme
+The message behind “You must in all Airs follow the strength, spirit, and disposition of the horse, and do nothing against nature for art is but to set nature in order, and nothing else.” revolves around courage.
+It suggests that true strength is revealed in difficulty, making it relatable to many people's experiences.Theme

 What is the message?